 Overall responsibility To take a strategic role in ensuring that the school promotes and champions the interests of its pupils in a safe and caring environment and engages effectively with parents, carers and the community.

-Efe Abebe-Heywood -Chair Co-opted Claire Barwell - Headteacher Beryl Pooley - Co-opted Margie Lindsay - Local authority Michael Straker - Associate member
+Efe Abebe-Heywood -Chair Co-opted Claire Barwell - Headteacher Beryl Pooley - Co-opted Margie Lindsay - Local Authority Michael Straker - Associate Member Helen Funnell - Associate Member

 Resources and Personnel Committee (RPC)